KatTheGit/sylvan-row/assets/README.md

 - Reward people for getting close by giving them two safe shots
 - ROCKET LAUNCHER RAHHHHHH
 - Combo heavy

+### 4.2.3 Leo's idea

+- **Primary**
+  - A two-part combo.
+    - The first cast throws a mid-to-long range dagger, if it lands on the opponent, dashes back, resets cooldown of **Primary**, and adds a stack.
+    - The second cast throws an identical dagger, but if it hits, blink on top of the opponent.

 ## 4.3.
 Ranged/Control